beckytang/data_expedition2019/app_ex.md

 # sou_tidy <- ?
 ```

-The following code calculates the word frequencies of Obama vs the word
-frequencies of Trump in their State of the Union addresses.
+The following code calculates the word frequencies of Obama vs the word frequencies of Trump in their State of the Union addresses. **The code below will not run until you finish the above sections.
+When you do, change eval=F to eval=T and execute it.**

 ``` r
 pres_frequency <- sou_tidy %>%